Soft Robot with humanlike Perception: Sensing Touch and Shape in Real Time

 Through continuous shape and contact feedback, the robot adjusts its movements, just like a human would, using the sensory nerves to explore and find its way to the goal, demonstrating a significant leap in autonomous soft robotics for tasks like exploration and manipulation.

-This feedback allows the robot to navigate paths, detect and avoid obstacles, and adapt its behavior based on the walls it encounters.
 Real-time interaction with the environment, like the human nervous system, makes it ideal for tasks requiring delicate touch and intelligent decision-making.

-Learning from Human Interaction
+Learning from human interaction

 This sophisticated feedback system, which resembles our human proprioceptive nervous system, enables the robot to perform complex tasks like navigation and manipulation with minimal errors, even in dynamic environments.